ezequieldlrosa/DeepIsles/README.md

 ## Running DeepISLES

-DeepISLES is available in four different formats:
+DeepISLES is available in four different formats, catering to a range of use cases, from an easy-to-use web service to a command line implementation for batch-processing large data sets:

 1. **Source Git**
 2. **Docker**